wellosoft/redox-os-builder/README.md

 The solution to this problem is you have to setup a pkgar remote endpoint for yourself.
 A pkgar remote endpoint is similar to  [static.redox-os.org/pkg](https://static.redox-os.org/pkg/), where `pkg`, a Redox OS package manager, fetches the latest changes that is already built by Redox OS maintainers. [static.redox-os.org/pkg](https://static.redox-os.org/pkg/) is the official pkgar remote endpoint but currently it's not linked to any CI, hence waiting maintainers to update it from time to time.

 For most people like me that uses Linux to compile Redox OS and doesn't want to nuke the existing Redox OS disk, having a pkgar remote endpoint for myself is essential.
 It's currently the only way to update Redox OS software without having to maintainers merge your MR let alone updating the official pkgar remote endpoint.
-This repository will help you **that**, and you don't need any VM, just host it later with GitHub CI is sufficient enough.
+This repository will help you *that*, and you don't need any VM, just host it later with GitHub CI is sufficient enough.

 ## How?

 A preview of my personal pkgar remote endpoint is in [the other repo](https://github.com/wellosoft/redox-os-builder/tree/gh-pages), and I only update it when I need it.
-To make your own version, please fork this reposity.
+To make your own version, please fork this repository.

+#### Building custom pkgar remote endpoint with GitHub CI

 The CI responsible to building pkgar files is in [build.yml](./.github/workflows/build.yml).
 The build system follows the same principle as you would do by running `make rebuild` in Redox OS repo.
 The difference is the process stopped once all pkgar cook all software you want to build and all pkgar artifacts is served via GitHub Pages.